CartoDB/cartodb/doc/API.md

 ##### Using CartoDB visualizations in your webpage

+There are two ways to include a visualization you have done using CartoDB UI in your webpage.
+  - creating the visualization from scratch.
+You should use this when there is no map in you applicacion and you want to add the vislization and hack over it
+  - add the visualization to an existing map.
+When you already have a map and you want to include a CartoDB visualization, including infowindows and other widgets.

+###### visualizacion from scratch

 The **cartodb.createVis** method is probably going to be the most important one in your CartoDB toolbox.

 This is the easiest way to quickly get a CartoDB map onto your webpage.
 It handles all the details of loading a map interface, basemap, and your CartoDB data visualization.
 You can start by giving cartodb.js the DIV ID from your HTML where you want to place your map and the Viz JSON URL from your CartoDB map.